Skip to main content

 4.2 Subjects with highly specific Australian content should not be taught in Modern Standard Chinese as there may be the need to use local Australian teaching and supporting materials.
 In such circumstances, appropriate translation of the teaching and supporting materials should be provided.

-4.3 The faculty (or the offshore partner) offering the course is responsible for the translation of course materials not in Modern Standard Chinese.
-Ownership of the translated course materials belongs to the faculty unless an agreement is reached between the faculty and the partner providing the translated materials.
+4.3 The relevant UTS owner or the international partner is responsible for the translation of course materials as outlined in the partner agreement.
+Ownership of the translated course materials belongs to UTS unless otherwise outlined in the partner agreement (refer Intellectual Property Policy).

 Appointment of translators or interpreters

-1. directly, or through an appointment agent, employ translators/interpreters who are at least at level 3 on the scale of the National Accreditation Authority for Translators and Interpreters (NAATI)
+1. at least at level 3 on the scale of the National Accreditation Authority for Translators and Interpreters (NAATI)

 Teaching qualifications

 4.7 Courses may be delivered through a process of interpretation if teaching is not available from staff members who are competent to teach in Modern Standard Chinese.
 The interpretation may be simultaneous or sequential but, in all cases, must be carried out by qualified interpreters.
-The annual report to Academic Board (refer Quality assurance and annual reports) should list all interpreters employed and their qualifications.
+The annual report to Academic Board (refer Quality assurance and annual reports) should list all interpreters employed and their qualifications (refer Appointment of translators and interpreters).

 Learning support

-4.9 Faculties must ensure that relevant parts of the faculty handbook, including study guides and advice on plagiarism, are translated into Modern Standard Chinese and available to students.
+4.9 Where relevant, faculties must ensure that relevant parts of the faculty handbook, including study guides and advice on plagiarism, are translated into Modern Standard Chinese and available to students.

-4.13 Faculties must ensure that adequate and appropriate library resources in Modern Standard Chinese are available to students.
-UTS Library must be consulted on any inter-library arrangements with offshore partners.
-The agreed arrangements must be outlined in documentation between UTS and the partner institution.
+4.12 The UTS owner must ensure that adequate and appropriate educational and learning resources in Modern Standard Chinese are made available.
+UTS Library must be consulted on any inter-library arrangements with international partners.
+Arrangements must be outlined in the partner agreement.

-4.14 Faculties must, in consultation with the partner institution, arrange for the provision of academic language support.
+4.13 The UTS owner, in consultation with the international partner, must arrange for the provision of academic language support.
 This provision must be provided for in the agreement and/or operations manual for the delivery of the relevant course.

 Role of the moderator in assessing learning outcomes